 Size: 6″ w x 6″ h

 Description: This small insect oil painting features a close-up of a red ladybug sitting on a red flower, creating an almost camouflaged environment for itself.
-This work of art will not need a frame because it has been composed on quality gallery wrap canvas which allows the artist to paint around the edges of the painting.
-Hand-painted and signed by fine artist Teresa Bernard.
+The artwork is signed by artist Teresa Bernard.

 I named this painting “Almost Perfect Camouflage” because the red color of the ladybug blends in so well with the flower he/she is sitting on.
 A natural predator would have to look very close to see it.